clayj-cyber/adventure_project/README.md

 I have a timeline on my notepad that I've been using, but that may not be very professional.
 I'm still learning github so I have been somewhat conservative in how I've used it.
 I may try to use the calendar function for adding my project plans, but otherwise I am content with my notepad app until I get more comfortable with the github framework.

 I have been using repl.it to test my code's behavior in the console, but I am not planning to use any specific libraries or frameworks.
 This project will be fully text-based since I am still relatively new to coding.
-(I decided to start consistently coding earlier this summer!)
+(I decided to start consistently coding earlier this year!)

 ## Potential Challenges and Roadblocks
 *Identify any potential challenges or roadblocks you anticipate facing during the